hashgraph/hedera-services/platform-sdk/docs/core/dynamic-address-book/roster/glossary-of-terms.md

 The collection of nodes which create events and participate in consensus.
 Prior to the dynamic address book effort, this was called the `AddressBook` in the platform's code.
-The name was changed to `Roster` to disambiguate it from Hedera's concept of an address book.
-Hedera's address book contains the consensus roster.
+The name was changed to `Roster` to disambiguate it from the application's concept of an address book.
+The application's address book contains the consensus roster.

 ### Effective Roster (for a round)